 It took a surprisingly long time—several years—for the researchers to realize that the reason the candidates’ behavioral profiles matched Benjamin’s so well was that the candidates, too, had read Benjamin’s book, which was passed from hand to hand within the transsexual community, and they were only too happy to provide the behavior that led to acceptance for surgery.Sandy Stone, The “Empire” Strikes Back

 In creating the Library, we have focused on transmitting one particular form of knowledge.
-We believe that it is integral that queer people have access to queer research: to queer theory, the concepts other people use when they talk about us, and the concepts we have used in the past to talk about ourselves.
-When academics talk about these things, we need access to those conversations.
+We believe that it is integral that trans people have access to trans research: to the concepts other people use when they talk about us, and the concepts we have used in the past to talk about ourselves.
+When academics discuss us, we need access to those conversations.
 In the words of the disability rights movement, ‘Nothing about us without us!’.
 Moreover, we have to maintain a connection to one another; to understand the philosophies and mindsets of the people who came before us instead of dismissing them out of hand.

 This is the mission of the Gender Community Lending Library.
 We hope you join us!